 The trio worked hard over many months with Creative Consultant and Mentor Amanda Walsh to develop the project with the support of Susan and the CMF and Ontario Creates.
 It became a dark queer comedy murder mystery that’s a campy, absurd portrayal of working at a restaurant as a twenty-something with bad bosses and some very funny characters and scenes.

-Mentor Judy Croon from Second City helped the trio develop their comedy skills.
+Mentor Judy Croon from Second City helped the group develop their comedy skills.
 She did a series of workshops had the them do stand-up exercises to help encourage and exaggerate ideas and to get touch with each character’s tone.
 Lory Mpiana, who plays Cassie Ley, was brought in as a creative consultant and joined a final workshop.

 They did and continue to do writing workshops with mentor, Jill Golick, who was a great asset to the team in helping shape the character’s dynamic and helped inform the murder storyline.

 WATCH: the Interview with Creators for Asia Web Awards Nominations.

 WATCH the creator’s interview with Chris Hembury of the British Web Awards.